IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 To enable caching, just pass `cache=True` to the `@njit` decorator.

 !!! important
-    Avoid turning on caching for functions that take complex, user-defined data as arguments, such as (named) tuples and other functions.
+    Avoid turning on caching for functions that take complex, user-defined data, such as (named) tuples and other functions.
 This may lead to some hidden bugs and kernel crashes if the data changes during the next runtime.
 Also make sure that your function doesn't use global variables.
-    For example, the [fifth pipeline](#pipeline5) is perfectly cacheable, while the [sixth pipeline](#pipeline6) is not cacheable, or could be if `order_func_nb` was cacheable as well.
+    For example, the [fifth pipeline](#pipeline5) is perfectly cacheable, while the [sixth pipeline](#pipeline6) is not cacheable, or maybe could be if `order_func_nb` was cacheable as well.

 #### AOT compilation

 Using [ahead-of-time compilation](https://numba.pydata.org/numba-doc/dev/user/pycc.html), we can compile a function only once and get no compilation overhead at runtime.
-Although this feature of Numba isn't widely used in vectorbt to make functions accept arguments as flexible as possible, we can make use of it in a case where we know the argument types in advance.
+Although this feature of Numba isn't widely used in vectorbt because it would restrict us from passing input data flexibly, we can make use of it in cases where we know the argument types in advance.
 Let's pre-compile our [fifth pipeline](#pipeline5)!

-For this, we have to specify the signature of the function explicitly.
+For this, we have to specify the signature of a function explicitly.
 You can read more about it in the [types](https://numba.pydata.org/numba-doc/dev/reference/types.html#numba-types) reference.

 ```pycon